sarahciston/codingcare/posts/critintro.md

 >"Questions like 'is a computer creative' or 'is a computer an artist' or the like should not be considered serious questions, period.
 In the light of the problems we are facing at the end of the 20th century, those are irrelevant questions.
 Computers can and should be used in art in order to draw attention to new circumstances and connections and to forget 'art'."

->–Frieder Nake, "There Should Be No Computer Art"[-@nakeThereShouldBe1971]
+>–Frieder Nake, "There Should Be No Computer Art" [-@nakeThereShouldBe1971]

 Questions about art, creativity, and labor in relation to AI are fundamentally questions trying to define humanity — *What makes us creative or empathetic?
 What makes us different from machines?
 What makes us human?* They are old, old questions.
 They also emerge from centuries of colonialized framings of 'man' as an idealized, individualized white western subject.
 Hyped AI discourse explores limited questions about AI because it continues to draw from limited perspectives, letting status quo narratives about humans and automated systems frame the terms of debate.
-"Machine learning [...] is an expression of that which has already been categorized," says digital culture researcher Ramon Amaro.<label for="sn-amaro" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sn-amaro" class="margin-toggle"/><span class="sidenote">[-@amaroBlackTechnicalObject2022]</span> Not to think to train on a variety of faces, or not to raise concerns about training on faces at all, happens because there is not a variety of perspectives in the room when these very human decisions are being made — before, during, and after the data is being collected; and before, during, and after the code is being written and run.
+"Machine learning [...] is an expression of that which has already been categorized," says digital culture researcher Ramon Amaro[-@amaroBlackTechnicalObject2022].
+Not to think to train on a variety of faces, or not to raise concerns about training on faces at all, happens because there is not a variety of perspectives in the room when these very human decisions are being made — before, during, and after the data is being collected; and before, during, and after the code is being written and run.

 Automated decision-making systems disproportionately harm the marginalized majority.
 We are subject to these systems whenever we lend our data by clicking terms of service pop-ups to make them go away; and whenever we must be recognized by borders, banks, and bureaucracies of any kind.
 Our varying degrees of vulnerability in these moments are exploited and profited on — from testing biometric facial technologies in refugee camps [@neddenBiometrieGetestetMillionen2017] to reinforcement learning reliant on chatbot user responses and content moderation.
 Much amazing research has highlighted the increasing impacts of AI systems and surveillance capitalism [@benderDangersStochasticParrots2021; @benjaminRaceTechnologyAbolitionist2019; @buolamwiniGenderShadesIntersectional2018; @browneDarkMattersSurveillance2015; @gebruDrTimnitGebru2021; @nobleAlgorithmsOppressionHow2018].